Updated August 11, 2022

 - Provide a valid driver’s license and proof of car insurance.

-- PAID TIME OFF – YEP employees receive 13 paid holidays, sick leave and vacation time.
+- PAID TIME OFF: Senior WEC receives 11 paid holidays and 4 personal days annually, sick leave and vacation time.

 TO APPLY: Please send your resume and a cover letter to email@example.com.
 No phone calls.

-EQUAL OPPORTUNITY: The Youth Employment Partnership, Inc. actively seeks to hire, promote, and provide services to individuals without regard to race, creed, color, gender, sexual orientation, disability, marital status, veteran status, national origin or age.
-If you need accommodations, please contact the office.
+EQUAL OPPORTUNITY: The Youth Employment Partnership, Inc. actively seeks to hire, promote, and provide services to individuals without regard to race, creed, color, gender identity, sexual orientation, disability, marital status, veteran status, national origin or age.